AnnIErsh/SUGame/README.md

 * Sources: EmojiHub free Public Api

 ## Flow
-Try to catch emoticons in the right category\
+Try to catch emojis in the right category\
 Avoid collisions with wrong objects\
 Level up your score